 Giving access to the historic quay, this gatehouse was erected in 1384, restored by the Cooper's guild in 1560 and again in 1955.
 Pass under the gateway and stroll up the cobbled lane to the Old Custom House, an attractive brick building used to control shipping in an out of Sandwich quay.

 Just off the historic quay is the main bridge across Sandwich Haven.
 King Canute granted the monks of Christchurch, Canterbury the right to operate a ferry here and charge a toll; a practice that only ended in 1977.

-The main throughfare into Sandwich from the west, this street may boast more timber-framed buildings than any other street in England.
+The main thoroughfare into Sandwich from the west, this street may boast more timber-framed buildings than any other street in England.
 Most of these medieval and Jacobean houses are still inhabited.

 A stained glass window depicts the visit and shows the Lord Mayor welcoming the queen, dressed in a scarlet robe.
 At all other times the mayor wears a black robe; a tradition dating back to 1457, when the mayor was killed in a French raid.
-The Guildhall is open for arranged tours, and among other historic treaures you can see the 12th century Moot Horn used to call townsfolk to gather, and a Mayor's chair dating to 1561.
+The Guildhall is open for arranged tours, and among other historic treasures, you can see the 12th-century Moot Horn used to call townsfolk to gather, and a Mayor's chair dating to 1561.

 At the end of Loop Street, on the banks of the Butts Stream, this is the site of St Thomas Hospital, an almshouse dedicated to St Thomas Becket.

 At the western edge of town off Strand Street, this area was used for archery practice in the medieval period.
 Henry V's archers honed their skills here before setting sail to France and their famous victory at Agincourt.